needle-tools/needle-engine-support/documentation/export.md

 - Progressive GPU (faster and usually accurate enough for small scenes)
 - Non-Directional Lightmaps
 - Max Lightmap Size 2k (you can go higher, but expect large files)
+- Max 4x 2k lightmaps per scene (you can go higher, but expect large files)
 - Compress Lightmaps OFF (increases quality; otherwise will be compressed again at export time)